jberclaz/modelh/README.md

 M)](https://en.wikipedia.org/wiki/Model_M_keyboard) is widely
 considered the best keyboard for its typing experience.
 First produced in 1985, it was made of high quality materials and is very durable.
-IBM produced over 10 millions units, and because of their durability, there are still many working keyboards today.
+IBM produced over 10 million units, and because of their durability, there are still many working keyboards today.

 ![IBM Enhanced Keyboard](https://upload.wikimedia.org/wikipedia/commons/4/48/IBM_Model_M.png)